When it comes to the pressure cooker of deadline driven tender writing you often need all the help you can get.

 In the example above the Flesch Reading Ease score is 51.1, with scores between 1 and 100, with 100 being the highest (or ‘easiest’ readability score).

-What will be appropriate for your bid of course all depends on your industry, the expectations and sophistication of your audience, and the level of detailed requested in the tender you are writing.
+What will be appropriate for your bid of course all depends on your industry, the expectations and sophistication of your audience, and the level of technical detail requested in the tender you are writing.

 A short quotation style tender that is really mostly about pricing for a routine service most likely won’t require the same level of technical detail in your tender writing as a detailed IT or engineering submission requires.